86Box/docs/hardware/network.rst

         [Network]
         net_01_addr = 172.31.255.0

-For whatever network address you choose, the same fixed addresses demonstrated in the :ref:`SLiRP <hardware/network:SLiRP>` section apply.
+For whatever network address you choose, the same fixed addresses demonstrated in the :ref:`hardware/network:SLiRP` section apply.
 Using the 172.31.255.0 example, the following addresses are used:

 * **IP address:** 172.31.255.15
 * **Subnet mask:** 255.255.255.0